phpmyadmin/phpmyadmin/docs/config.rst

     Whether to display a link to refresh a query in any SQL Query box.

+.. config:option:: $cfg['SQLQuery']['ShowCreate']

+    :type: boolean
+    :default: true

+    Whether to display a link to show create table query in any SQL Query box.

 .. _web-dirs:

 Web server upload/save/import directories